-Answer: Specialty consumer reporting agencies collect and share information about your transaction history with a business or using a specific product or service.
+Answer: Specialty consumer reporting companies collect and share information about your employment history, transaction history with a business or repayment history for a specific product or service.

-The information which specialty consumer reporting agencies collect depends on the agency and its specialty industry.
+The information specialty consumer reporting companies collect depends on the reporting company and its specialty industry.

-Reports may be compiled for your history of:
+Reports may be compiled from your history of:

-- Opening or using bank accounts (including writing or bouncing checks or overdrafts)
+- Opening or using bank accounts (including bounced checks or overdrafts)

 - Apartment rental payments